HemalathaS1010/studentms-backend/README.md

 # Student Management System - Backend

-A Spring Boot REST API for managing student and admin records, built with a complete CI/CD pipeline using Jenkins, Docker, and (planned) Kubernetes deployment.
+A Spring Boot REST API for managing student and admin records, built with a complete CI/CD pipeline using Jenkins, Docker, and Kubernetes deployment.

 ## Tech Stack